Saturday, September 13, 2025

 Everyone loves a good president

-Who doesn't increase your rent
+Who doesn't increase your tenement.

-He tells gender goodbye
+And tells gender goodbye

 Monday, January 13, 2025